aurelienkrieger/generating-images-machine-learning/README.md

 **Demos**

 - Demo: Basic usage of Image to Image
-- Demo: Using ControlNet for Sketch to Image
 - Demo: Exploration of ControlNet processors
+- Demo: Sketch to Image
+- Demo: Photoshoping to Image

 **Activity**

-- Going further: article & discussion
+- InvokeAI - Canvas Overdrive

 ## 4 - Model Training 💾
 Take a deeper diver into Machine Learning.
 Learn how to train your own model to gain more control over your generative process and avoid bias.